Wonders of the Pilbara & West Coast

 Day 8: Exmouth – Karratha

-Take one last look over Lighthouse Bay before journeying north to Western Australia’s famous Pilbara region.
-Known for its rich cultural heritage, brilliant red earth and vast mineral deposits, the region’s diverse landscapes will fascinate you.
+Take one last look over Lighthouse Bay and the Vlaming Head Lighthouse, before continuing north to Western Australia’s famous Pilbara region.
+Known for its rich cultural landscape, red earth and vast mineral deposits, the region’s diverse landscape will fascinate you.

 Hotel: ibis Styles Karratha